erwinkramer/otel-business/README.md

 ## Integration tests

 The integration test has the following OTel Span/Activity setup.
-There are 4 unique activities in total, 1 for the complete batch; `Splitting Tomato Batch` and 3 for each tomato in the batch; `Evaluating Tomato`, `Auditing HTTP Tomato` and `Auditing Queue Tomato`.
+There are 4 unique activities in total, 1 for the complete batch; `Splitting Tomato Batch`, and 3 for each tomato in the batch; `Evaluating Tomato`, `Auditing HTTP Tomato` and `Auditing Queue Tomato`.
 All activities are related to each other, either as link or as child, as you see in the following diagram:

 ```mermaid
 flowchart TB